 After the Greek revolution, which did not benefit the Greek vineyard, the establishment of the Greek government coincided with efforts for reconstitution of vine growing and wine production which paid off gradually, but in a long term.

 After 1850 the first large wineries began to appear (Achaia Clauss, Cambas) and the first Greek oenologists with European diplomas appear.
 Around the end of the same century, with the French vineyard almost destroyed from phylloxera, Greek wine is directed mainly to France and due to demand, currant wine (wine produced from currants) was largely produced.

 This later lead to a currant crisis, because of the fall in demand and augmentation of vines with currants.
 A little later, phylloxera hit Greece as well, leading wine producing regions to migration and land abandonment.

-Exports were limited to Mavrodafni and the wines of Samos, while the islands preserved many native grape varieties, away from phylloxera.
+Exports were limited to greek red wine, known as Mavrodafni, and the greek white wines of Samos, while the islands preserved many native grape varieties, away from phylloxera.
 An introduction of anti-phylloxera vines made its appearance, while Greece’s largest wineries (Tsantali, Boutari, Kourtaki) and cooperatives invested in equipment.

 In the third quarter of the 20th century starts the modern era of greek wine.
 In 1971 Greek wines were categorized for the first time based on their designation of origin, a process that is still being updated.
-During the last decades Modern Greek Wine Renaissance took place.
+During the last decades Modern Greek Wine Renaissance took place, and greek wine tourism started to develop.
 Small wineries, which later grew considerably, took the lead, and Greece right now has state of the art technology and many gifted, enthusiastic viticulturists, oenologists and winemakers.

-Greek wine history is continuing with the best possible and most modern way, on the same lands that have hosted one of the most historic vineyards of the world for thousands of years now.
+Greek wine history, as well the greek wine tasting, is continuing with the best possible and most modern way, on the same lands that have hosted one of the most historic greek vineyards of the world for thousands of years now.